doplab/soar-tp/week9/README.md

 # Exercises

 1. Create a simple landing page using JSF.
 The page must contain a header, a content div and a footer
-2. Create a new Bean (BankAccount)
-3. Add views containing forms: the purpose of our project is to create a new bank account.
+2. Add views containing forms: the purpose of our project is to create a new bank account.
-4. Persist the newly created Bank Account in a H2 database
+3. Persist the newly created Bank Account in a H2 database ([JPA - Week 7](https://github.com/doplab/soar-tp/blob/master/week7/Week7_presentation.pptx))
-5. Handle transactions between Bank accounts (deposit and transfer).
+4. Handle transactions between Bank accounts (deposit and transfer).

 # Oracle VM VirtualBox